nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-bulk-actions.md

 labels:
     - nuxeo-web-ui
     - bulk
+    - edit
 tree_item_index: 490
 ---

 Bulk actions allow you to execute custom logic on large sets of documents.
 They can be triggered from all sorts of context (while browsing, on search results, during a workflow) and are meant to be used on tens of thousands of documents at once or even more.
+This includes offering Bulk Editing of Documents as a Bulk action.

 ## Enabling Bulk Actions